bool3max/bhashmap/README.md

 # bhashmap

-A general hash table library implementation written in C11.
+A general-purpose hash table library implementation written in C11.
 Initially developed with the purpose of helping better understand the ins-and-outs of the hash table data structure, it has since evolved into a very solid and usable library.